-Code Enforcement Code Enforcement (Reporting Violations) Any citizen or residence may report what they perceived as a code violation to the Code Enforcement Officer by submitting a complaint/concern form to the Community Development Department.
-CODE ENFORCEMENT POLICIES Policy Statement & Enforcement Policy Weed Abatement Source: Chelan County Noxious Weed Control Board Each year, the State Noxious Weed Control Board adopts, by rule (WAC 16-750), the State Noxious Weed List.
+Code Enforcement Code Enforcement (Reporting Violations) Any citizen or residence may report what they perceived as a code violation to the Code Enforcement Officer by downloading the complaint/concern form here.
+Submit to: City of Chelan, Code Enforcement, PO Box 1669, Chelan WA 98816 FAX: 509-682-8050, or email Ctjeerdsma@cityofchelan.us.
+CODE ENFORCEMENT POLICIES Policy Statement & Enforcement Policy (In process of being updated) Weed Abatement Source: Chelan County Noxious Weed Control Board Each year, the State Noxious Weed Control Board adopts, by rule (WAC 16-750), the State Noxious Weed List.
 This list determines which plants will be considered noxious weeds and where control will be required in Washington State.
 This approach allows control activities of land owners – both public and private – to be prioritized towards the protection and enhancement of Washington’s agriculture and natural areas in the most cost-effective manner.
 Class A Noxious Weeds: Non-native species that are limited in distribution in Washington.
 State law requires that these weeds be eradicated.
 Class B Noxious Weeds: Non-native species that are either absent from or limited in distribution in some portions of the state but very abundant in other areas.
 The goals are to contain the plants where they are already widespread and prevent their spread into new areas.
 Class C Noxious Weeds: Non-native plants that are already widespread in Washington State.
 Counties can choose to enforce control, or they can educate residents about controlling these noxious weeds.
 Monitor List Weeds: Putting plants on the Monitor List allows us to gather more information about them such as their distribution in the State, observable impacts, spread rate, etc.